Revealing the mysteries of the universe

 Safi-Harb expanded her research from X-rays to other areas of the electromagnetic spectrum, collaborating with global partners to study high-energy astrophysical phenomena such as neutron stars, black holes and supernovae.

-She recently joined the Lasar Interferometer Gravitational-Wave Observatory, which investigates gravitational wave ripples in space-time predicted by Albert Einstein.
-Her current work focuses on multi-wavelength and multi-messenger astrophysics, combining observations of light and gravitational waves to achieve a deeper understanding of the universe.
+She recently joined the Laser Interferometer Gravitational-Wave Observatory (LIGO) Scientific Collaboration, which investigates gravitational waves, the ripples in space-time predicted by Albert Einstein in 1916.
+Her current work focuses on multi-wavelength and multi-messenger astrophysics, combining observations of light and gravitational waves to achieve a deeper understanding of the extreme universe.

 “I’m heavily involved in the development of missions for the future, particularly in X-ray astronomy,” she said.
 “One of the missions that I’ve used in my career for the past 25 years is called the Chandra X-Ray Observatory.”